2005 Democratic Party of Japan leadership election

 The 2005 Democratic Party of Japan leadership election was held on 17 September 2005.
 The election was held to replace outgoing president Katsuya Okada, who resigned following the party's losses at the 2005 Japanese general election.
 Seiji Maehara defeated former leader Naoto Kan by a margin of just two votes to become the new president.

+Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.
+Each Diet member was eligible to vote (194 total).
+If no candidate won more than 50% of votes, a runoff was to be held the same day.
+Nominations were taken on the 17th and the election held the same day.